 Last time I wrote I had just reached Erfoud, close to the edge of the Sahara Desert and I was itching to get out there and explore the sand dunes of Erg Chebbi.
 I wasn’t disappointed.
 When I reached Merzouga the following day, you could see the striking dunes for miles to come, and after spending the afternoon relaxing at the Kasbah Tombouctou to escape the intense desert heat, we headed out to our Berber camp in time for sunset.
 It was still very warm that night so I brought my mattress outside and slept underneath the blanket of stars.
 It was truly magical.

 From there, I travelled to Ouarzazate, a key town on the caravan trading route to Tombuktu where I expericed my hottest temperatures yet – 39 degrees.
 Thank God for air conditioning!
-During my time here I visited the Atlas Film Studios, and the newer CLA studios which were recently used during the filming of Prometheus, which has just come out in the cinemas at home.
+During my time here I visited the Atlas Film Studios, and the newer CLA studios which were used during the filming of Prometheus.
 I also had time to see the mighty Kasbah Ait Ben Haddou and check out a couple of hotels before beginning my journey north.

 After stopping to visit Sir Richard’s Branson’s luxury retreat, Kasbah Tamadot in the town of Asni, I continued into the High Atlas Mountains, to Imlil, which is where I’ve been for the last two nights.
 Imlil is the gateway to the Toubkal National Park and also the starting point for many wanting to make the ascent up to the summit of Jebel Toubkal, the highest mountain in Morocco.
 I’ve had mint tea in the famous Kasbah du Toubkal, eaten freshly picked cherries and enjoyed a hike up to the Sidi Chamarouch shrine and through the village of Aremd, one of the largest in the High Atlas.
 It’s been amazing - I forgot how much I love the serenity of the mountains.

-Last night I joined my guide, Mohamed, at the nearby café where I cheered England on in the football with the locals and the Explore group that had arrived that morning.
+Last night I joined my guide, Mohamed, at the nearby café where I enjoyed drinks and laughter with the Explore group that had arrived that morning.
 Great fun!

 This afternoon I’ve arrived in Essaouira.
 I can hear the seagulls and the buzz of the medina from my hotel room.
 I can’t wait to get out there and start exploring.